-397 1.
-The chief officer and the assistant chief officer, appointed pursuant to § 24.2-115 to represent398 the two political parties, are on duty at all times; and
+1. The chief officer and the assistant chief officer, appointed pursuant to § 24.2-115 to represent the two political parties, are on duty at all times; and

-399 2.
-No officer, political party representative, or other candidate representative shall leave the 400 precinct after any ballots have been counted until the polls are closed and the count for the precinct is 401 completed and reported.

-G. The general registrar may provide that the central absentee voter precinct will open after 6:00 a.m. on the day of the election provided that the office of the general registrar will be open for the receipt of absentee ballots until the central absentee voter precinct is open and that the officers of election for the central absentee voter precinct obtain the absentee ballots returned to the general registrar's office for the purpose of counting the absentee ballots at the central absentee voter precinct and provided further that the central absentee voter precinct is the same location as the office of the general registrar.
+- 2. No officer, political party representative, or other candidate representative shall leave the precinct after any ballots have been counted until the polls are closed and the count for the precinct is completed and reported. - G. The general registrar may provide that the central absentee voter precinct will open after 6:00 a.m. on the day of the election provided that the office of the general registrar will be open for the receipt of absentee ballots until the central absentee voter precinct is open and that the officers of election for the central absentee voter precinct obtain the absentee ballots returned to the general registrar's office for the purpose of counting the absentee ballots at the central absentee voter precinct and provided further that the central absentee voter precinct is the same location as the office of the general registrar.

-H. It is unlawful for any person to knowingly possess a firearm as defined in § 18.2-308.2:2 within 100 feet of any central absentee voter precinct, unless such person is (i) a law-enforcement officer or a retired law-enforcement officer qualified pursuant to subsection C of § 18.2-308.016; (ii) occupying his own private property that falls within 100 feet of any central absentee voter precinct; or (iii) an armed security officer, licensed pursuant to Article 4 (§ 9.1-138 et seq.) of Chapter 1 of Title 9.1, whose employment or performance of his duties occurs within 100 feet of any central absentee voter precinct.
+H. It is unlawful for any person (i) to knowingly carry on or about his person any firearm as defined in § 18.2-308.2:2 and (ii) to knowingly do so within 100 feet of any building, or part thereof, used as a meeting place for the local electoral board, unless such person is (a) a law-enforcement officer or a retired law-enforcement officer qualified pursuant to subsection C of § 18.2-308.016; (b) occupying his own private property that falls within 100 feet of the building used as a meeting place; or (c) an armed security officer, licensed pursuant to Article 4 (§ 9.1-138 et seq.) of Chapter 1 of Title 9.1, whose employment or performance of his duties occurs within 100 feet of any central absentee voter precinct.

-414 § 24.2-802.1.
-Preliminary hearing; court to fix procedure for recount, appoint officers, and 415 supervise the recount.
+§ 24.2-802.1.
+Preliminary hearing; court to fix procedure for recount, appoint officers, and supervise the recount.

-416 A. Within seven calendar days of the filing of the petition for a recount of any election other than 417 an election for presidential electors, or within five calendar days of the filing of a petition for a recount of 418 an election for presidential electors, the chief judge of the circuit court shall call a preliminary hearing at 419 which (i) motions may be disposed of and (ii) the rules of procedure may be fixed, both subject to review 420 by the full court.
-The petitioner and his counsel and each other party and their counsel under supervision 421 of the electoral board and its agents shall have access to pollbooks and other materials used in the election 422 for examination purposes, provided that individual ballots cast in the election shall not be examined at the 423 preliminary hearing.
-The chief judge during the preliminary hearing shall review all security measures 424 taken for all ballots and voting systems and direct, as he deems necessary, all appropriate measures to 425 ensure proper security to conduct the recount.
+A. Within seven calendar days of the filing of the petition for a recount of any election other than an election for presidential electors, or within five calendar days of the filing of a petition for a recount of an election for presidential electors, the chief judge of the circuit court shall call a preliminary hearing at which (i) motions may be disposed of and (ii) the rules of procedure may be fixed, both subject to review by the full court.
+The petitioner and his counsel and each other party and their counsel under supervision of the electoral board and its agents shall have access to pollbooks and other materials used in the election for examination purposes, provided that individual ballots cast in the election shall not be examined at the preliminary hearing.
+The chief judge during the preliminary hearing shall review all security measures taken for all ballots and voting systems and direct, as he deems necessary, all appropriate measures to ensure proper security to conduct the recount.